 The term ganache, which means “fool” in old French, supposedly originated when a cook apprentice spilled some cream in some chocolate.
 The chef called him a ganache, but after tasting the results of the accident a new product was born and the name stuck!

 What’s the Difference Between Ganache and Frosting

-The difference between ganache and frosting is really one of texture.
-Frosting is usually a whipped, flavored substance put onto the surface of things.
-Ganache can be a type of frosting.
+The difference between the two is really one of texture.
+Frosting is usually a whipped, flavored substance put onto the surface of things. ganache can be a type of frosting.